 - Be aware of any pre-appointment restrictions.
-When you make the appointment, ask if there's anything you need to do in advance.
+When you make the appointment, ask if you need to do anything in advance.
 This will likely include restricting your diet, such as for a fasting blood sugar test.

 - Write down any symptoms you're experiencing, including any that may seem unrelated.

 - Write down key personal information, including major stresses or recent life changes.
 If you're monitoring your glucose values at home, bring a record of the glucose results, detailing the dates and times of testing.

 - Make a list of any allergies you have and all medications, vitamins and supplements you're taking.

 - Record your family medical history.
 In particular, note any relatives who have had diabetes, heart attacks or strokes.

 - Take a family member or friend, if possible.
 Someone who accompanies you can help you remember information you need.